cchantep/tnuctipun/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability in Nessus, please email the maintainer at cchantep@users.noreply.github.com with a detailed description of the issue.
+To report a security vulnerability in Tnunctipun, please email the maintainer at cchantep@users.noreply.github.com with a detailed description of the issue.

 Please include:
 - A description of the vulnerability